icons8/lunacy-docs/docs/release-notes/index.md

 ### Improvements and fixes

-- New Pages Selector UI
+- New document page selector.
-- Ability to translate text layer content with AI into any supported language
+- Text layers can now be translated into any supported language using AI.
-- Critical bug fixes
+- Several critical bugs were fixed.

 ## 10.7